ibm-cloud-docs/tg-cli-plugin/transit-gateway-cli.md

 :   Name for the new connection.

 `--network-type`
 :   Network type of the connection.
-Values are `vpc`, `directlink`, or `classic`.
+Values are `classic`, `vpc`, or `directlink`.

 `--network-id`
 :   ID of the network connection.
-For classic, do not set a value.
-For VPC and directlink, use the CRN.
+For `classic`, do not set a value.
+Use the CRN for all other network types.
 To find the CRN of a VPC:

    ```sh
    ibmcloud is vpc VPC_ID --json
    ```

 `--network-account-id`
 :   ID of the IBM Cloud account to use for creating a classic connection.
-Only used with 'classic' type, when the account of connection is different than the gateway's account.
+Only used with `classic` type, when the account of connection is different than the gateway's account.

 `--default-prefix-filter`
-:   Optional: Default prefix filter of the connection (permit | deny).
+:   Optional: Default prefix filter of the connection (`permit` | `deny`).

 `--output json`
 :   Optional: Specify if you want the output displayed in JSON format.